Can you ever trust your (cheating) husband again?

 Most people would say that it’s impossible to restore the trust after an affair.
 That if he did it once, he can do it again.
 That the foundation of the relationship is forever broken.

-Is that what you believe too?
+Is that what you think too?

 After all, he lied to you straight into your face, over and over again.
 He told you he was at work but he was actually with her.
 He told you he was out with his friends, but he was in the arms of another woman, while you were taken for a fool.

-Is it Even Possible to Restore the Trust?
+Is it Possible to Restore the Trust?